-When discussing CXPA and CCXP value, there is clearly perceived value to entry level professionals through to expert level CX practitioners.
+When discussing CXPA and CCXP value, it was suggested that there is perceived value to entry level professionals through to expert level CX practitioners.
 Networking, peer learning, mentoring are a powerful draw, especially to those seeking CCXP status.
-However, the almost static number of members and CCXP certifications, with drop-off approximately equaling new enrollments, reveals a lack of long-term perceived value.
+However, it was also suggested that the almost static number of members and CCXP certifications, with drop-off approximately equaling new enrollments, may reveal a lack of long-term perceived value.
+A previous study of the root causes of drop-off, revealed that the top reason was a change in job for individuals who were no longer practicing CX.
+It is assumed that this is still the case.

 In terms of business, CXPA and CCXP are perceived as not serving senior leaders, not advocating the value of CX to business, and not establishing CXPA as the authoritative voice of CX.
 On this note, it seems that no other organization or company has managed to do this either, so the opportunity seems to still be available.
 As mentioned above, it is perceived that CXPA has focused on the CX professional and should now continue spreading CX as a business differentiator, perhaps as a more general CX association.
+This in fact was a decision made by CXPA in the least 5 years to focus on the CX professional.